kelo-robotics/robile_ros_navigation/README.md

 roslaunch robile_ros_navigation simulation.launch
 ~~~

-It will load a 3x3 ROBILE brick configuration with four active wheel and a SICK laser scanner inside a square room.
+It will load a 3x3 ROBILE brick configuration with four active wheel that is equipped with a 2D datalogic laser scanner inside a large square room.
 The modification of the robot configuration and the simulation environment is explained in the tutorial section.

+For real robot example launch file, first add the sensor driver launch file to [robot.launch](examples/real_robot/launch/robot.launch?plain=1#L7).
-To start the robile_ros_navigation with kelo_tulip driver, launch:
+Then start the robile_ros_navigation with:

 ~~~ sh
 roslaunch robile_ros_navigation robot.launch